UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-7.md

 - The network delay is simulated with `await Task.Delay(1000);`
 - On the last saying, one of two error types are created:
-    - A `null`, which simulates the inability to deserialise the data
+    - A `null`, which simulates the inability to de-serialize the data
     - A network exception (same as that thrown by the real code)

 So we know what output to expect, what errors will occur and _the order in which they occur_.
 This makes deterministic testing much simpler.

 ### Updating the ViewModel
-Now the network layer is built (and tested of course!), we can adapt the viewmodel to handle all the bindable properties.
+Now the network layer is built (and tested of course!), we can adapt the ViewModel to handle all the bindable properties.

 > By binding to model properties, we now get _events_ from the model AND the view to manage.